Valencia de Alcántara Synagogue: Location and design

-According to the historians Carmen Balesteros and Jorge Oliveira, the two doors which are no longer used due to new buildings, used to lead to a side hall and the women's prayer room.
+According to historians Carmen Balesteros and Jorge Oliveira, the two doors which are no longer used due to new buildings, used to lead to a side hall and the women's prayer room.
 On the wall opposite the main entrance, there is a significant patch without plastering.
-According to the same academics, this is a tribute to the Destruction of the Second Temple by the Roman emperor Titus in 70 AD.
+According to the same academics, this is a tribute to the destruction of the Second Temple by the Roman Emperor Titus in 70 AD.

 History of the structure

 Evidence including metal remains and a 13th-century Portuguese coin indicate that the building was first used as a forge.
-Another Portuguese coin from the mid-15th century in the foundation of the columns indicates that it was around that time that the building was first used as a synagogue; the deteriorating political conditions for Jews in the Crown of Castile meant that a position on the border with Portugal was preferred in case of needing to flee.
+Another Portuguese coin from the mid-15th century in the foundation of the columns indicates that the building was likely first used as a synagogue around that time; the deteriorating political conditions for Jews in the Crown of Castile meant that a position on the border with Portugal was preferred in case of needing to flee.
 Its use was brief, as the Alhambra Decree was issued in 1492, expelling all Jews from the realm.

 The former synagogue was deliberately burned in the 16th or 17th century.
 Evidence of animal bones indicates that it was then used as a slaughterhouse until the 20th century, when it was a garage, a tavern and a coal shed.
 Its time as a slaughterhouse would have been for the regional ham speciality, Jamón ibérico.

-The identification of the structure as a synagogue by Balesteros and Oliveira was controversial in the field of Jewish medieval archaeology in the 1990s and early 2000s, as it was based entirely on material evidence, as no documentation attests that the building was used as such.
+The identification of the structure as a synagogue by Balesteros and Oliveira was controversial in the field of Jewish medieval archaeology in the 1990s and early 2000s, as it was based entirely on material evidence, since no documentation attests that the building was used as such.